1997 American League Championship Series: Game 3

 With the Series even at 1–1, Orel Hershiser dueled with Orioles pitcher Mike Mussina at Jacobs Field.
 In this game, Mussina would set an LCS record with 15 strikeouts (which would be matched by Liván Hernández in the NLCS the very next day).
 The Indians held a 1–0 lead into the ninth, but José Mesa blew the save after Marquis Grissom lost a fly ball from Brady Anderson in the lights and the game went to extra innings.
 With Randy Myers on the mound for Baltimore in the bottom of the 12th, Marquis Grissom walked, then a single by Tony Fernández moved him to third.
 With one out, Omar Vizquel motioned to bunt.
 When the pitch came, it passed through the strike zone, with Vizquel apparently missing the ball.
 The ball got away from Orioles catcher Lenny Webster, allowing Grissom to score the winning run.
 Webster and Myers thought the ball was fouled off and did nothing to stop Grissom, but the ball was not ruled foul.
-Although Orioles manager Davey Johnson argued the call, the umpire's call stood.
+Although Orioles manager Davey Johnson argued the call with home plate umpire John Hirschbeck, the umpire's call stood.